Do Go On - 361 - The Hollywood Bandit

 I don't think I know that book.

-There is a band called Of Mice and Men, too.
+There is a band called a VIII.

-No, you're right oh
+No, you're right.

-Anyway, I don't know.
+Anyway, I, um, yeah, I don't know.

-Something that relies on the twist.
+Any sort of, something that relies on the twist.

 Yeah.

-Something that makes you sort of go like,
+Something that makes you sort of go like, oh, you know, then that's really fun to read.

-And you enjoy that.
+And you enjoy that?

-You enjoy picking up little crumbs.
+You enjoy picking up little crumbs?

-Yeah, going, I missed that.
+Yeah, going, I miss that.

 I missed that.